 Barely ten minutes later, I heard another rumbling, this one being the familiar sound of an approaching train.
 I turned around and saw another interesting sight.
-Instead of the usual sight of a Class 43 HST, or a Class 220 Voyager, what I saw approaching was a Class 67, hauling a set of carriages with an interesting dark coloured livery.
+Instead of the usual sight of a Class 43 HST, or a Class 220 Voyager, what I saw approaching was a Class 67, hauling a set of what appeared to be Mark I carriages in a dark coloured livery.

 Thinking it was perhaps a diesel hauled rail tour, I once again raised my camera and snapped off a few shots of the lead locomotive, followed moments later by a few shots of the tail locomotive.
 It was only today that I learned how wrong I was when it came to the true nature of this train, but more on that in a bit